dfelinto/blender-manual/manual/game_engine/world.rst

    :guilabel:`None`
       No physics in use.
 Things are not affected by gravity and can fly about in a virtual space.
 Objects in motion stay in that motion.
 :guilabel:`Gravity`
       The gravitational acceleration, in units of meters per squared second (``m.s``:sup:`-2`), of this world.
-Each object that is an actor has a mass and size slider (see :doc:`Object Physics <game_engine/physics/object_type>` section).
-In conjunction with the frame rate (see :doc:`Render <render>` section), Blender uses this info to calculate how fast the object should accelerate downward.
+Each object that is an actor has a mass and size slider (see :doc:`Object Physics </game_engine/physics/object_type>` section).
+In conjunction with the frame rate (see :doc:`Render </render>` section), Blender uses this info to calculate how fast the object should accelerate downward.
 :guilabel:`Culling Resolution`
       The size of the occlusion culling buffer in pixel, use higher value for better precision (slower).
 The optimized Bullet DBVT for view frustum and occlusion culling is activated internally by default.
 :guilabel:`Physics Steps`